projectcapsule/capsule/docs/operator/resource-quotas.md

 ...
 ```

-> Nota Bene:
-> at Namespace level, the quota enforcement is under the control of the default
-> _ResourceQuota Admission Controller_ enabled on the Kubernetes API server
-> using the flag `--enable-admission-plugins=ResourceQuota`.

 At the tenant level, the Capsule controller watches the Resource Quota usage for each Tenant's namespace and adjusts it as an aggregate of all the namespaces using the said annotation pattern (`quota.capsule.clastix.io/<quota_name>`)

 The used Resource Quota counts all the used resources as an aggregate of all the namespace resources in the `oil` tenant namespaces: